 - 1. A completed Online AAPI (APPIC's standard application) - 2.
-Cover letter (part of online AAPI) stating your preferred training site(s) and why you are interested in those sites specifically - 3.
+Cover letter (part of online AAPI) stating your preferred training site(s) and why you are interested

+- in those sites specifically - 3.
 A current Curriculum Vitae (as part of the online AAPI) - 4.
-Three letters of recommendation, two of which must be from persons who have directly supervised your clinical work (as part of the online AAPI).
+Three letters of recommendation, two of which must be from people who have directly supervised your clinical work (as part of the online AAPI).
 Please submit no more than three letters. - 5.
-Official transcripts of all graduate coursework - 6.
-Supplementary materials:

-- i.
-One full integrated assessment report (please redact appropriately) and - ii.
+Official transcripts of all graduate coursework. - 6.
+Supplementary materials: - a.
+One full integrated assessment report (please redact appropriately) and - b.
 A one-page clinical case conceptualization

-All application materials must be received by November 1, 2023, to be considered.
-If applicants are invited to interview, they will be notified by email on or before December 15, 2023.
+All application materials must be received by November 1, 2024, to be considered.
+If applicants are invited to an interview, they will be notified by email on or before December 15, 2024.
 Each site conducts their own interviews.
-Virtual interviews via videoconference will be conducted January 3, 10, and 17 2023, with the exception of interviews for the Kauai site, which will be held on January 4, 11, and 18, 2023.
-All interviews will be conducted via videoconference to be sensitive to the financial constraints of applicants and to ensure that some applicants would not potentially gain an unfair advantage from an on-site interview.
+Virtual interviews via videoconference will be conducted January 8, 15, and 22 2025, with the exception of interviews for the Kaua'i site, which will be held on January 9, 16, and 23, 2025.
+All interviews will be conducted via videoconference to be sensitive to the financial constraints of applicants and to ensure that some applicants would not potentially gain an unfair advantage from an onsite interview.
 Phone interviews will be provided in cases where videoconference is not an option.
 Following the interview, follow-up discussion may be requested by contacting the site director for the training site(s) of interest.